 An inflammation of the sinuses is called sinusitis.
 Recurring sinusitis indicates conflict relapses triggered by setting on a track that was established when the original stink conflict took place.
 The claim that sinusitis is caused by a “viral infection” is purely hypothetical.

 DEVELOPMENT AND FUNCTION OF THE OLFACTORY NERVES: The olfactory nerves play a significant role in the sense of smell.
-They are composed of a collection of sensory nerve fibres (fila olfactoria) that extend down from the olfactory bulb located at the frontal base of the cerebral cortex.
+They are composed of a collection of sensory nerve fibers (fila olfactoria) that extend down from the olfactory bulb located at the frontal base of the cerebral cortex.
 Endowed with special receptor cells the olfactory nerves carry the olfactory signal from the mucosa at the roof of the nasal cavity to the olfactory bulbs.
 From there the information is transmitted to the brain where the smell is perceived on a conscious level.
 The olfactory nerves originate from the ectoderm and are controlled from the diencephalon.

 BIOLOGICAL CONFLICT: The biological conflict linked to the olfactory nerves is “not being able to smell something or someone” (in Nature this occurs when a female cannot smell a lost offspring) or, the opposite, “not wanting to smell something or someone”, for example, an overpowering stench or the odor of a rival.